knaidu/problem-solving/stacks_and_queues/queue_with_max.md

 ## Solution
 - Maintain another max_queue, head of that queue will be the max element
 - When an element is enqueued
-    - Check tail of max_queue, its its greater than max then insert at tail
+    - Check tail of max_queue, if tail is greater than element, then insert at tail
-    - If tail is less than max, then remove from tail iteratively until max_queue is empty or tail element is greter than or equal to the element
+    - If tail is less than element, then remove from tail iteratively until max_queue is empty or tail element is greater than or equal to the element
-- When an elelemt is dequeued
+- When an element is dequeued
     - Check if its same as max_queue's head, if it is then remove, else no action.

 - Concept here is: max queue must contain elements in decreasing order, any element that will